 Scientists have built more than 300 new antibiotics using a technique they developed by using eight chemical building blocks.
-This has made it relatively easy for synthesizing antibiotics such as erythromycin from the scratch.
+This has made it relatively easy for synthesizing antibiotics such as erythromycin from scratch.

 3. Mitochondrial replacement therapy

-Also known as three parent baby this technique is gaining heights due to its benefits.
+Also known as three-parent baby, this technique is gaining heights due to its benefits.
 This technique helps to fertilize embryos without bringing along damaging mutations from the mother’s mitochondrial DNA (mtDNA).
 A biotech company based in the UK used “pronuclear transfer,” which moves both sperm and pronuclei from a recently fertilized human egg into a nucleus-free donor bearing healthy mitochondria.

 4. Translation trackers

 Numerous companies have come up with protocols for observing the birth of proteins as it happens.
 They have come up with a tool, known as SunTag, that fluorescently lights up proteins engineered to contain a particular epitope.
 Scientists have combined SunTag with loops built into the proteins’ corresponding messenger RNAs, that are also fluorescently tagged.
-This process provides insights and answers to questions which would not have been possible by biochemical means.
+This process provides insights and answers to questions that would not have been possible by biochemical means.

 5. CRISPR with fewer cuts